Keuchel crisp thru 7, leads White Sox past Rays 3-0

 WACHA IN

-With Glasnow out, Rays manager Kevin Cash plans to insert veteran righty Michael Wacha into Tampa Bay’s rotation.
+With Glasnow out, Cash plans to insert veteran righty Michael Wacha into Tampa Bay’s rotation.

 TRAINER’S ROOM